* DATA STRUCTURE APTITUDE *

 Management, Lock Management

-76. Which part of the RDBMS takes care of the data
+76. Which part of the RDBMS takes care

 dictionary?
 How